lzwjava/blog-source/_posts/2024-12-17-zsh-hooks-en.md

 ---
 layout: post
-title: "Zsh Hooks: Streamlined Guide to Enhancing Your Shell"
+title: "Zsh Hooks"
+audio: true
 ---

 After exploring "Let Zsh Display Proxy Settings Before Running Network Commands," I delved deeper into Zsh hooks with ChatGPT.
 Here’s a concise overview for future reference.

 ---

-In Zsh, **hooks** let you execute custom functions at specific points during shell operations.
+In Zsh, hooks let you execute custom functions at specific points during shell operations.
 Beyond `preexec`, Zsh offers several hooks to enhance your environment:

 ### 1. `precmd`
-- **When:** Before the prompt is displayed.
+- When: Before the prompt is displayed.
-- **Use:** Update the prompt or perform cleanup.
+- Use: Update the prompt or perform cleanup.
-- **Example:**
+- Example:
   ```zsh
   precmd() {
     echo "Ready for the next command!"